SovereignCloudStack/events/EclipseCon2023/ClusterStacks.md

 ClusterStacks to realize the management of SCS-standardized Kubernetes clusters on different cloud providers.
-In this presentation, the speakers will address how the concept of ClusterStacks came about, how they are deployed, and the benefits they deliver in the operation of sovereign infrastructure.
+In this presentation, the speakers will address how the concept of ClusterStacks came about, how they are deployed, and the benefits they deliver in the operation of digital sovereign infrastructure.

 The audience will then be able to create and manage complex and standardized Kubernetes clusters.